nmize1/Choosy/README.md

 Run choosy.py or download choosy.exe (not yet released).
 Make sure choosy.py is in the same folder as the Resources folder.

 Type a meal name in the text box and click Add Meal.
-Add ingredients to your meal by filling in the text box.
+Add ingredients to your meal by filling in the text boxes.
 Use the Add/Remove Ingredient buttons to add more text boxes.
 Check the Vegetarian box if the meal is vegetarian.
 Click OK to save the meal or Cancel to go back.